 Freezing method items

-- 5 cups crushed ice, 75ml salt, 2 containers or two zip lock packets
+- 5 cups crushed ice, 75ml salt, two containers or two zip lock packets

-• Seal the container/packet, tightly and put it in the larger one.
-Fill the large one with crushed ice and sprinkle some salt all over on the top of the ice to keep the temperature.
+• Seal the container/packet tightly and put it in the larger one.
+Fill the large one with crushed ice and sprinkle some salt all over the top of the ice to keep the temperature.

 • Now, shake the container or massage the packet until the ice cream sets.